ashish-kamboj/Coding-with-R/ML_DS_Questions.md

 ### Q. How to visualize the data pattern in dataset having large number of featues (Know this will help in type of algorithm to fit)?

 ---

+### Q. Difference between Gridsearch and Random search

+---

+### Q. How to choose value of k in k-fold cross validation

+---

 <br></br>

 ---